Garo (magazine): History

 Katsuichi Nagai founded Garo in July 1964 in order to publish the work of gekiga artists who didn't want to work for mainstream manga magazines after the demise of the rental book industry (kashihon).
 The magazine offered artists artistic freedom, but didn't pay them any salaries.
 Nagai particularly wanted to promote Marxist gekiga artist Sanpei Shirato's work, naming the magazine after one of Shirato's ninja characters.
 The first series published in Garo was Shirato's drama Kamui; exploring themes of class struggle and anti-authoritarianism around a Burakumin ninja boy with an Ainu name.
 Nagai originally intended the magazine to be for elementary and middle school children to become educated about antimilitarism and direct democracy, publishing essays against the Vietnam War and the rise of the price of school lunch alongside manga.
 Eventually it became a hit with college students instead.
 Garo attracted several influential gekiga artists such as Yoshihiro Tatsumi and Yoshiharu Tsuge, and discovered and promoted many new artists.

 From 1965 onwards, and especially from 1967 on, the magazine published more and more manga with unconventional form and themes.
 At the same time, the magazine abandoned its political education project and, while manga published in the magazine stayed critical of militarism and corporate greed, serializations became increasingly "little committed to social change" according to Ryan Holmberg.
 Garos circulation at the peak of its popularity in 1971 was over eighty thousand.
 The magazine was politically affiliated with the Zengakuren and had a big following among the left-wing student movement.

 During the 1970s and 1980s its popularity declined.
 By the mid-1980s its circulation was barely over twenty thousand, and its demise was rumored to be imminent.
 Nagai managed to keep it going independently until 1991, when it was bought out by a game software company.
 Although a new, young president was installed and advertisements for computer games (based on stories featured in Garo) started to run in the magazine, Nagai was kept on board as chairman until his death in 1996.

 After being bought out by a new owner, there were allegations of the anthology taking a more commercial path.
 Eventually authors who were regular to Garo went their own ways and founded other anthologies like Ax.
-Garo is no longer being published.
+Garo ceased publication in 2002.